vandi37/flags/README.md

 --flag value
 ```

-Flags can have multiple value
+Flags can have multiple values.

 ```string
 --flag value1 value2 value3 ...
 ```

-### Shortcuts
+### Shortcut Flags

-Flags can have shortcuts (as chars)
+Shortcut always starts with.

 1. Shortcuts **always** starts with "-"

-Example shortcut 'f' to flag "flag":
+ Example, shortcut 'f' for flag "flag":

 ```string
 -f
 ```

-2. You can use multiple shortcuts
+2. You can have multiple shortcuts.

-Example shortcut 'f' to flag "flag" and 'o' to flag "other_flag":
+Example shortcut 'f' for flag "flag" and 'o' to flag "other_flag":

 ```string
 -fo
 ```

-3. Singular shortcuts have the same value rules like normal flags
+3. Singular shortcut has the same rules as normal flags.

-Example shortcut 'f' to flag "flag":
+Example shortcut 'f' for flag "flag":

 ```string
 -f value